No longer a haze: New Jersey governor says he tried pot

 TRENTON, N.J.
-(AP) - New Jersey Gov. Phil Murphy has lifted the haze over whether he's ever done marijuana.
+(AP) - New Jersey Gov. Phil Murphy has lifted the haze over whether he's ever used marijuana.

 He says he has, but just "once or twice."

-The 60-year-old Democratic governor pushing for the legalization of recreational marijuana was questioned earlier this week about whether he had ever taken a toke.
+The 60-year-old Democratic governor is pushing for the legalization of recreational marijuana and was questioned on Wednesday about whether he had ever taken a toke.

+He answered by saying, "I've never been a marijuana guy," but didn't say whether he'd ever tried it.

+Murphy's response created a bit of buzz in the state that didn't mellow out until Murphy took to Twitter to more directly answer the question on Thursday.

-He says in a tweet Thursday that he tried "marijuana literally once or twice many years ago" and doesn't have any desire to partake again.
+"Here's the deal: I've tried marijuana literally once or twice many years ago, and I don't have any desire to partake again," Murphy wrote in a tweet Thursday.
+"But this effort isn't about me - this is about social justice."

-The former Goldman Sachs executive said his support for legalizing marijuana is about social justice.
+Jersey City Mayor Steven Fulop, a fellow Democrat who noted on Twitter that he used to "smoke tons of weed" himself, said he doesn't understand why politicians can be "cagey" on the question.

+"1) I'm for legalization 2) social justice is important to me as well 3) I used to smoke tons of weed (ok maybe not tons since we are talking about quantities)," Fulop said in a tweet.

-So far, legislation to allow recreational use of marijuana in New Jersey has not advanced.
+Legislation to allow recreational use of marijuana in New Jersey has not yet advanced.

 Nine states and the District of Columbia have legalized recreational marijuana.